-Always wear hearing protection when operating this motor.
+Wear hearing protection when operating this tool.

-Always turn off the air supply and disconnect the supply hose before installing, removing or adjusting any accessory on this motor, or before performing any maintenance on this motor.
+Turn off air supply and disconnect air supply hose before installing, removing or adjusting any accessory on this tool, or before performing any maintenance on this tool.

 Do not use damaged, frayed or deteriorated air hoses and fittings.